Nutrition ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-In the field of nutrition, study abroad can expose students to unique health environments and expand students' knowledge of culturally specific health approaches.
+In the field of nutrition, global experiences can expose students to unique health environments and expand students' knowledge of culturally specific health approaches.
 Students gain a deeper understanding of how food and culture intertwine and how to communicate nutritional and sanitary standards to a diverse audience.
 Students' resumes are enhanced with the heightened communication, cultural competency and critical thinking skills they acquired through study abroad.

 The College of Health Solutions recommends these study abroad programs for students majoring in nutrition.